The 5 Warmest Socks on Earth (Updated for 2026)

 Bison Wool

-Bison wool is much more scarce and labor intensive to produce than sheeps wool which, in turn, renders a much more expensive product.
-While Bison down is much finer/softer than other wools, which means it felts/pills more easily than other wools.
+Since Bison wool is much more scarce the socks can cost more.
+Processing the wool is very labor intensive compared to sheeps wool which.
+While Bison down is much more fine/softer than other wools, it also tends to felt or pills more easily.
 Finished products tend to be fuzzy.

-Bison wool is often best combined with other fibers/wools for added durability.
+This is why Bison wool is usually combined with other wools for added durability.

 Warrior Alpaca Ultimate Toasty Toes